 I’ve written a guide about the different sections of the city that will help you decide where to stay in Savannah.

-I only advise staying close to the City Market area if you want to be in the heart of all the action.
+I only advise staying close to the City Market area if you want to be deep in the heart of all the action.
 It’s a busy area that tends to get loud at night.

 Here are a few nearby hotels: